varnish/fluffh/README.md

 ## Caveats

 * Filesystems is mounted read only.
-* File are not assumed to change, but they can.
+* A file are not assumed to change, but they can.
 S3 does support versioning and if the CDB files somehow can reference a version, we can support this.
 * Directories can change.